bapspatil/SteamAhead/README.md

 # SteamAhead

-A Steam app that shows a catalogue of games from Steam, and a few of their details.
+A Steam app that shows a catalogue of games from Steam, and their details.

 ## Screenshots